-You should be able to describe what you did, what you learned and how meaningful each experience on your CV was to you.
+You must be able to describe what you did, what you learned, and how meaningful each experience on your CV was to you.
 Remember, an interviewer may ask you about that one activity that you decided to include last minute on your application.

-- Your most difficult patient?
+- Who was your most difficult patient?

 - Why medicine?
 Why this specialty?
 Why this program?

-- The dreaded Tell me about yourself — Your answer should be about 2-3 minutes and include some personal details while walking the interviewer through why you decided to go into medicine and what led you to your specialty.
+- The dreaded “Tell me about yourself question” — Your answer should be about 2-3 minutes.
+Include some personal details and walk the interviewer through why you decided to go into medicine and what led you to your specialty.

 Applicant Directed Questions